zenml-io/zenml/docs/book/user-guide/advanced-guide/containerize-your-pipeline.md

 - This page needs to be done in conjunction with Michael.
 Its just about restructuring the info and doing this again with a new outlook
 - It has too much info and hard to navigate
+- The main purpose of rewriting the containerization page was to make it simpler/easier to digest

+The containerization page:
+Should stay pretty similar in terms of content, it should be an in-depth explanation of how to use DockerSettings

+Currently it also contains:
+reference to image builders: Relevant for containerizing a pipeline, but not related to DockerSettings how to build images without running a pipeline: Relevant for containerizing a pipeline, but not related to DockerSettings

+Not sure if these fit somewhere else (e.g. the "managing environments" page above for the image builders?) or should stay on the page

 # ENDTODO